Search

 We commit to uphold and comply with:

-ii.
-UN Guiding Principles on Business and Human Rights;
+2. UN Guiding Principles on Business and Human Rights (UNGP);

 With regards to labour rights, we commit to the following:

-c. a safe and healthy work environment, including safety from any forms of harassment such as sexual harassment;
+• A safe and healthy work environment, including safety from any forms of harassment, including sexual harassment;

-i.
-The UN Environment Programme Finance Initiative Principles for Responsible Banking;
+• The UN Environment Programme Finance Initiative (UNEP FI) Principles for Responsible Banking;

 Our Policy in Action